South San Francisco, California: History

 In 1890 Peter E. Iler of Omaha, Nebraska, an agent of the Beef Trust, purchased the Lux properties; ownership was transferred to the South San Francisco Land and Improvement Company in 1891.
 It was divided into industrial and residential districts, and the company installed lighting, sewer connections, and water distributions in the residential areas.
 A second corporation, eventually known as the Western Meat Company, set up stock yards and meat packing facilities on 80 acre of bayfront property; the facility opened in 1892.
 Other industries soon moved in, including a pottery works, two brick companies, the paint manufacturer W.P.
 Fuller & Company, the South San Francisco Lumber Company, and the Pacific Jupiter Steel Company.

 The city of South San Francisco was incorporated in 1908 following a dispute with San Mateo County, which had blocked the construction of a smelter on San Bruno Point supported by the locals.
 Following incorporation additional industries moved into the town, including two steel mills.
 A new City Hall was opened on November 11, 1920.

 By the 1920s the city was "the smokestack capital of the Peninsula."
 South San Francisco proudly called itself "The Industrial City", a motto immortalized in 1923 by a huge sign on a hillside overlooking the city.
 Industry remained the city's main economic focus through the 1950s.
 During the Great Depression the city maintained 35 industrial operations, including four meat-packing businesses, six iron or steel plants, a smelter for precious metals, seven equipment manufacturers of various kinds, two large paint factories, three other chemical works, and three food packing establishments.
 During World War II shipbuilding also became a significant operation.
 From August 1940, until the end of the War, a total of 48 ships were built and launched at the Western Pipe & Steel Shipyards.

 At the end of the war the city's focus shifted away from "smokestack industries" toward light industry, warehousing, and residential development.
 The major manufacturers closed, and new development was focused on office parks, housing, high-rise hotels, and yacht harbors.
 The biotechnology giant Genentech opened in 1976, leading to South San Francisco's new identity as "the birthplace of biotechnology".
-The population grew to 66,105 in 21,870 households as of the 2020 census (effectively 7,183 occupants per square mile of city land).